 The next generation will grow up with browsers and apps obfuscating the fundamental processes that guarantee our online safety.
 Unless provided to them by us, they will never be educated on how to stay safe online.

-Long term Linux user, raspberry pi tinkerer, open-source enthusiast, go player, knowledge seeker
+Long term Linux user, raspberry pi tinkerer, open-source enthusiast, go player, professional musician, amateur programmer, knowledge seeker

 Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.